perfsonar/docs/config_pscheduler_limits.rst

  - ``lower`` - An integer specifying the lower end of the range.
  - ``upper`` - An integer specifying the upper end of the range.

+Note that this limits of this type are not evaluated and will be considered to have passed when determining whether a task will be allowed on the system.

 For example::

     {